PBMCube/ci-fire-starter/README.md

 * Includes auto-loaded core helper file
     + Human-readable JSON string output for API functions
     + Array to CSV exporting
-* Basic admin tool with authentication, dashboard and user management
+* Basic admin tool with authentication, dashboard, user management and contact email list

 That should be the absolute basic things you need to get started on most projects.
 While there are many great CMS apps (see below), sometimes you don't need a full CMS, or you need something much simpler than what's available, or you need